emacs-mirror/emacs/mps/manual/source/topic/finalization.rst

     :term:`result code` if not.

     This function registers the block pointed to by ``*ref_p`` for finalization.
-This block must have been allocated from a :term:`pool` in ``arena``.
-Violations of this constraint may not be checked by the MPS, and may be unsafe, causing the MPS to crash in undefined ways.
+This block must have been allocated from an automatically managed :term:`pool` in ``arena``.

     .. note::